mckaywrigley/chatbot-ui/README.md

 - **HackerGPT**: A Mixtral 8x22B with a semantic search on our hacking data paired with our unique prompt.
 - **HackerGPT Pro**: A Mistral Large with a semantic search on our hacking data paired with our unique prompt.
-- **GPT-4 Turbo**: The latest and greatest from OpenAI, paired with our unique prompt.
+- **GPT-4o**: The latest and greatest from OpenAI, paired with our unique prompt.

 ## What Makes HackerGPT Special?